JDHG/PSSD_ass/README.md

 As for changing how the hours are assigned, I suppose the easiest place to start will be to get it to assign from right to left instead of left to right.
 I will probably need to create switch statements with different loop structures within each.
 This may make the function a little less tractable.
 On the plus side, all the assignment validity checks (rooms, days, permissions) should work regardless of direction so I could just need to create a different set of for loops if I'm lucky.

 ///////////////////////////////////////////////////////////

+**28/10/19 -> Jason

+I have adapted our program to run two different ways now: left to right and right to left.
+To avoid writing separate loops in the assigner function, I realised that the only thing my assigner truly needs to care about is the hour it's looking at.
+So I just made some new functions to manipulate the hour based on a version number which is passed to the assigner.

+I also had to edit the Eval program to flush its static containers when new input came along and only collect input if new input is coming.
+It was initially reading the input every loop and doubling up all the lecturers/courses/etc. Now it will only read an input file when told (which will be good for performance too).

+There is one new bug I'll be fixing next, which is the lecturers can be assigned to do >2 hours in a row if they teach different courses (2 on one course, then 1 or more on another immediately after).
+My functions only make sure they can't do more than 2 hours for one course at a time, so this will need to change so we can never have >2 hours without a break.

+///////////////////////////////////////////////////////////